 What we don’t: You can save some weight and cash with Black Diamond’s own Zip.

 The second Black Diamond model to make our list is their Volt, which is a sizable upgrade over the basic Moji above.
 For $30 more, the Volt has a brighter 250-lumen max output (the Moji’s is 200), tacks on a USB port for charging electronics in the field, and comes with a rechargeable battery (it’s also compatible with AAs) that boasts a respectable run time of 24 hours at full tilt.
-We also like the deployable loop at the bottom for hanging from a branch or inside your tent, and the compact form factor makes it easy to stuff in your pocket while moving around camp.
+We also like the deployable loop at the bottom for hanging from a branch or inside your camping tent, and the compact form factor makes it easy to stuff in your pocket while moving around camp.
 It’s true that the Volt doesn’t excel in any one category—and we’d prefer its light were a little more dispersed for illuminating a camp table or tent—but it’s a well-made product that’s built to last.

 The Volt is an upgraded version of Black Diamond’s Zip Lantern, which we previously had on our list but recently dropped due to the Volt’s more competitive feature set.
-In parsing out the differences, the Zip is less powerful with a maximum output of 150 lumens and lacks a port for powering electronics.
+In parsing out the differences, the Zip is less powerful, with a maximum output of 150 lumens, and lacks a port for powering electronics.
 It also runs exclusively on AAA batteries and has a much shorter run time (12 hours).
 We do wish Black Diamond retained the Zip’s flashlight functionality—the precise beam can help considerably in full darkness when performing camp chores, sorting through gear, or using the bathroom in the middle of the night.
 Finally, the Zip will save you around 5 ounces and $20, but many campers (ourselves included) will find the Volt’s upgrades in overall performance worth those slight penalties.

 See the Black Diamond Volt

-9. BioLite AlpenGlow Mini ($40)
+11. BioLite AlpenGlow Mini ($40)

 Max lumens: 150